-Bit rushed today -no time to write a blog post – so we’ll fall back on a few classic Angkor Wat sunrise pix, which you can never have too many of (can you)?
+A bit rushed today -no time to write a blog post – so we’ll fall back on a few classic dawn at Angkor Wat pictures, which you can never have too many of (can you)?
 Must have watched the dawn rise over the famous silhouette at least 30 times but it never gets boring!
 Different time of year, different weather, different light – sometimes busy, sometimes quiet but always spectacular!

 If you’re going to see one of the wonders of the world – and you’ll maybe only have the chance to do it once then at least, do it properly!

-Below is a list and links for all our tours that include visits to Angkor Wat & associated sites.
+Below is a list and links for all our tours that include visits to UNESCO World Heritage Angkor Wat and associated sites.

 See you at Angkor – cheers!